Tjoa et al. 2023 - Nickel acquisition affected by root density of mono- and mixed-cropping peanut and choy sum

 - The PDF states the limonitic laterite soil contained 7.884 mg kg-1 Ni; this value is preserved as printed in the source.

-- The source reports shoot concentrations, not finished edible retail samples; route with experimental context preserved.
+- The source reports shoot concentrations on dry-weight basis, not finished edible retail samples; route with experimental context preserved.

 Page history